Have the Best Day Ever at Caledonia Lakeside Park

 They will enjoy the play structure and would most likely be attracted to the lakefront.
 You’ll want to keep a close eye on them at the lake (swimming isn’t allowed).

-There are also grassy areas where they can toddle around, and you’ll want to watch them on the large hill connecting the playground to the lakefront.
+There are also grassy areas where they can toddle around, you’ll want to watch them on the large hill connecting the playground to the lakefront.

-Tips for Visiting Caledonia Lakeside Park
+Tips For Visiting Caledonia Lakeside Park

-• The bathrooms near the smaller playground (when you first enter) may not be open Monday-Thursday, so use the restroom in the picnic building during the week (or play at the large playground by the building).
+- The bathrooms near the smaller playground (when you first enter) may not be open Monday-Thursday, so use the restroom in the picnic building during the week (or play at the large playground by the building).

-• Ride your bike!
+- Ride your bike!
 The Paul Henry Thornapple trail access point leads right into downtown Caledonia where there’s a nice little ice cream shop.
-Park downtown or at Kraft Meadows middle school for a nice bike ride to Lakeside Park and back.

-• My kids love the wide open space to run around.
+- Kids will love the wide open space to run around.
 A large hill connects the main playground area to the lake, so be mindful of toddlers who may tumble if they’re running too fast.

-• Take advantage of the dozens of picnic tables.
+- Take advantage of the dozens of picnic tables.
 Many are in the shade by the playground or by the water, making them a nice spot to sit and watch kids play.

 Have Tips About Caledonia Lakeside Park?